konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 Kubernetes.
 In this scenario, all necessary containers are started manually or with a container orchestration tool of your choice.

-We recommend a virtual machine with a minimum of 12 vCPU (incl.
-AVX2 support) and 64GB of RAM and an installed Docker runtime.
+We recommend a virtual machine with a minimum of 8 vCPU (incl.
+AVX2 support) and 32 GB of RAM and an installed Docker runtime.
 A Nvidia GPU is recommended but not required.
 In this setup Konfuzio is running in the context of the Docker executor, therefore there are no strict requirements for the VMs operating systems.
 However, we recommend a Linux VM with Debian, Ubuntu, CentOS,or Redhat Linux.